3 Days to 4 Days in Jasper National Park | Jasper Summer Itinerary

 Afternoon: Miette Hot Springs

-Miette Hot Springs is the hottest hot springs in Jasper National Park.
+Miette Hot Springs is the hottest hot spring in Jasper National Park.
 It features 4 outdoor pools each heated at a different temperature.
 The two smaller pools are cooler and the two large pools are hotter at around 40C.

 When Should You Visit the Miette Hot Springs